kristinemlarson/gnssrefl/docs/pages/README_vwc.md

 - the json used by <code>gnssir</code> will be integrated with the soil moisture code

+We have recently (April 23, 2023) automated a way to update the list of satellite tracks to use.
+See the *warning_value* and *auto_removal* inputs.

 We currently have four use cases posted:

  - a shorter version of [p038](../use_cases/use_p038.md)